guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 <div>{%- include canvas-playground.html -%}</div>

-To fade everything to black, `mix` could have been used as well:
+To fade everything to black, `mix` would also work:

 ```
-vec4 white = vec4(0, 0, 0, 1);
+vec4 black = vec4(0, 0, 0, 1);
 vec4 color = texture2D(texture, uv);
-gl_FragColor = mix(color, white, cutoff);
+gl_FragColor = mix(color, black, cutoff);
 ```

-Notice, however, that in the `mix` equation `v2` would be equal to the color black, whose RBG values are all `0`.
-Since multiplying by `0` results in `0`, that part of the calculation is ignored.
-This means the code can be simplified
+Notice, however, that in the `mix` equation `v2` would be equal to the color black, whose RBG values are all 0.
+Since multiplying by 0 is equal to 0 that part of the equation can be ignored.
+The code can be simplified to just multiplying the texture color by `1 - cutoff`.
 </div>

 <div class="scene" data-texture-src="/assets/images/pokemon-textures/crystal-elite5.png" markdown="1">